Blank Banshee: 2010–2012: early years and Blank Banshee 0

-Blank Banshee 1
+2013–2017: Blank Banshee 1 and Mega

 Following the release of Blank Banshee 0, Driscoll began work on his second album, Blank Banshee 1, released October 20, 2013.

 The Fader called Blank Banshee 1 "a masterwork of the new digital psychedelia" and a "definitive document of the vaporwave era".

 A 2016 Esquire article cited Blank Banshee's musical style on Blank Banshee 1 as an example of the "direction that vaporwave has moved in, where the trap beat is emphasized and the political edge blunted".

-Six computer animated music videos (collectively known as 'Paradise Disc') were released in support of the album via the official Blank Banshee YouTube channel.
+Six animated music videos (collectively known as 'Paradise Disc') were released in support of the album via the official Blank Banshee YouTube channel.

-MEGA

 In 2014, Driscoll began work on his third studio album, Mega, in Vancouver where he is based as of 2016.
 The album was released October 20, 2016.
 COMPLEX named Mega the "best release from the [Blank Banshee] project yet".

 In 2017 he embarked on "The MEGA Tour" a 34 date tour spanning Europe and North America.

-Metamorphosis
+2019–2021: Metamorphosis and Gaia

 After announcing new music in January 2019, Driscoll returned to Europe in May for "The Metamorphosis Tour", which was followed by the release of an 18-minute "extended single" called Metamorphosis on June 20, 2019.
 Metamorphosis was released on all major streaming platforms and received a limited run on cassette tape.

 In addition to its original format, a download-only version featuring 15 individual tracks called Metamorphosis: Extracted was released.
 The same 15 tracks were also released as a collection of MIDI files called 'MIDImorphosis.

-Gaia

 On January 1, 2020, the upcoming release of a 4th studio album was confirmed by Driscoll via Twitter.

 On October 20, he tweeted a short promotional video subsequently confirming Gaia's November 30 release date.
-The album was released on vinyl, cassette and all major streaming platforms on November 30, 2020 along with a dedicated web page containing additional promotional media.
+The album was released on vinyl, cassette and all major streaming platforms on November 30, 2020, along with a dedicated web page containing additional promotional media.

-Gaia was supported by Chaos Disc, a series of six computer-animated music videos released throughout 2021.
+Gaia was supported by Chaos Disc, a series of six animated music videos released throughout 2021.

-Music for Menus
+2022–present: Music for Menus and 4D

 A new Blank Banshee project entitled Music for Menus was released February 22, 2022.

+On July 1, 2023, the blankbanshee.com website was updated sending visitors to a page containing a snippet of the track Time Thief, and displayed an automated toll-free phone number that played additional snippets when dialed.
+On August 1, 2023, Driscoll announced the release of the album 4D on August 20, 2023, along with an accompanying 4D Tour beginning in early October of that year.